Writing, videogames, playful events

-In September 2020, Jini wrote the The Saturday Paper‘s first videogame review, launching the publication’s games section to which they are now a regular contributor.
-Jini has also contributed critical writing to a wide array of publications, including Screen Education, ACCA online, The Wheeler Centre online, Overland Journal, and the Melbourne Recital Centre’s soundescapes.
+In September 2020, Jini wrote the The Saturday Paper‘s first videogame review, and has since contributed a regular games criticism column to the publication, as well as appearing on The Saturday Paper’s podcast, The Culture, discussing the videogame industry.
+Jini has also contributed critical writing to a wide array of publications, including Screen Education, ACCA online, The Wheeler Centre online, Overland Journal, Gameshub, Artshub, and the Melbourne Recital Centre’s soundescapes.
 In 2018, Jini was one of three Emerging Critics in Residence at the Melbourne Recital Centre.

-Jini is an experienced public speaker and host, having spoken about games at Melbourne Writers Festival, the Emerging Writers Festival, A MAZE Festival, Digital Writers Festival, Express Media’s NEWS conference, and Melbourne Knowledge Week.
+Jini is an experienced public speaker and host, having spoken about games at Melbourne Writers Festival, Melbourne International Games Week, the Emerging Writers Festival, A MAZE Festival, Digital Writers Festival, Express Media’s NEWS conference, and others.
 They recently hosted Artshub’s Artist Toolkits video series, created in collaboration with Creative Victoria.

 Jini also curates playful exhibitions and events.
 In 2017 they worked as a creative producer for National Young Writers Festival, and went on to co-direct the festival in 2018.
-They curated an exhibition of ekphrastic writing and videogames themed ‘Digital Intimacies’ in 2019, and currently work as a creative producer for Freeplay Independent Games Festival.
+Jini curated an exhibition of ekphrastic writing and videogames themed ‘Digital Intimacies’ in 2019, and worked on Freeplay Independent Games Festival as a Creative Producer from 2019-21.

 Jini currently advises on the Industry Advisory Committee for the Bachelor of Creative Writing at RMIT University, and previously sat on the Programme Advisory Committee for Melbourne Writers Festival.

-Jini has lectured and tutored in creative writing and publishing at RMIT and the University of Melbourne.
+Jini has lectured and tutored in creative writing, publishing, and game design at RMIT and the University of Melbourne.

 I make a monthly donation to the Pay The Rent movement in recognition of the fact that I live on this land as an uninvited guest.